The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Data Reduction and Extraction of Fourier Observables

-While a best-fit model can be found for each dataset, the best-fit models differ from one calibration to another, with contrasts between $\Delta m_{F380M} = 7.0-7.8$ and widely varying separations and position angles.
-Furthermore, in all three calibrations, a single clearly defined region of low $\chi^2$ value does not exist.
+While a best-fit model can be found for each dataset, the best-fit models differ from one calibration to another, with contrasts between $\Delta m_{F380M} = 7.0{-}7.8$ and widely varying separations and position angles.
+Furthermore, in all three calibrations, a unique clearly defined region of low $\chi^2$ value does not exist.
 It should be noted that the method for estimating systematic error bars (measuring the standard deviation of the time-averaged closure phases and squared visibilities) causes the reduced $\chi^2$ values of the best fits in Figure \ref{fig:ChiSqMap} to be close to one.
 This does not necessarily represent the quality of the fit, but rather the large systematic uncertainties in the calibrated data.
-Thus, the inconsistent solutions from calibration to calibration and the lack of a clearly-defined single $\chi^2$ minimum in any individual calibration argue against additional companions in this dataset.
+Thus, the inconsistent solutions from calibration to calibration, the lack of a clearly-defined single $\chi^2$ minimum and the best fit values being statistically insignificant (${<}3\sigma$) when compared to the null model in any individual calibration, argue against the existence of additional companions in this dataset.

-Here we use noise and companion injection simulations to explore this further, specifically for the HD\,116084 calibration since it yielded the lowest scatter and thus achievable contrast.
-We first performed fits to Gaussian noise with the same standard deviation as the closure phases and squared visibilities for the HIP 65426 data calibrated with HD\,116084.
-The bottom panel of Figure \ref{fig:InjectionsAndNoise} shows the resulting $\chi^2$ maps at the best-fit companion contrast for three noise realisations.
-The best-fit contrasts, which range from $\Delta m_{F380M} = 6.7-8.0$ overlap with the $\Delta m_{F380M} = 7.8$ mag result for HIP 65426.
-This shows that the companion fit result shown in the right column of Figure \ref{fig:ChiSqMap} can be caused by noise alone.
+We used noise and companion injection simulations to explore this further, specifically for the HD,116084 calibration, since it yielded the lowest scatter and thus the deepest achievable contrast.
+We first performed fits to simulated Gaussian distribution.
+These were the closure phases and squared visibilities drawn from Gaussian distributions with standard deviations equal to those measured in the calibrated data.
+The mean of the closure phase distribution was set equal to zero, and the mean of the squared visibility distribution was set to be the median value of the calibrated squared visibilities.

-For comparison, in the top panel of Figure \ref{fig:InjectionsAndNoise}, we show $\chi^2$ maps of the calibrated (with HD\,116084) data (HIP\,65426) with injected companions of $\Delta m_{F380M}=6.0$ at different position angles ($\theta=60^{\circ}$, $\theta= 200^\circ$ and $\theta= 280^\circ$ respectively).
-The injected companions are clearly detected as distinct regions of low $\chi^2$ values with preferred positions, unlike the noise realisations and the calibrated data (in Figure \ref{fig:ChiSqMap}).
-Increasing the companion contrast to levels of $\Delta m_{F380M} = 7-8$ magnitudes eventually causes the resulting $\chi^2$ surfaces to become indistinguishable from noise.
-This is one measure of the achievable contrast of these data, which we further discuss in Section \ref{sec:ccurves}.